M-J-Bauer/ItsyBitsy-SAMD21-Synth/README.md

 https://www.mjbauer.biz/Sigma6_M0_synth_weblog.htm

 This repo contains an Arduino "sketch" (program) which runs on a synth module based on the Adafruit "ItsyBitsy M0 Express" (ATSAMD21) MCU board.
-The same firmware should run on compatible MCU boards, e.g. the Chinese 'RobotDyn' SAMD21 M0-Mini.
+The same firmware should run on other MCU boards based on the ATSAMD21G18A MCU device, e.g. the Arduino Zero and the Chinese 'RobotDyn' SAMD21 M0-Mini.

+NB: One batch (maybe all) of the 'RobotDyn' SAMD21 M0-Mini board has digital pins D2 and D4 reversed.
+(See https://github.com/BLavery/SAMD21-M0-Mini)  The schematic is wrong.
+A work-around for this incompatibility will be embodied in the next firmware update (v1.4).

 The 'Sigma-6'synth application was developed originally on a PIC32MX platform using Microchip MPLAB.X IDE.
 Since it is now difficult to obtain a breakout module or proto board based on the PIC32MX family,